sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 I'm a fourth-year graduate student at Harvard, fortunate to be advised by <a href = "https://people.math.harvard.edu/~mjh/">Mike Hopkins</a> and <a href = "https://people.math.harvard.edu/~gaitsgde/">Dennis Gaitsgory</a>.
-I'm broadly interested in algebraic topology and geometric representation theory, but my interests are constantly changing.
+I'm broadly interested in algebraic topology, characteristic p (and v1, v2, ...) geometry, and geometric representation theory, but my interests are constantly changing.
 </p>
 <p>
 Outside of math, I spend a bunch of time playing the drums, listening to (mostly